 The check list is a quick step in preparing you for the big day.
-It begins with the purchasing of homeowner’s insurance set to go into effect the day you move in to your new home.
-Next, request your bank cut a cashier’s check to cover the down payment on the property as well as any additional closing costs requested by the lender’s attorney.
+It begins with purchasing homeowner’s insurance set to go into effect the day you move in to your new home.
+Then request your bank cut a cashier’s check to cover the down payment on the property as well as any additional closing costs requested by the lender’s attorney.

 This check should deduct the amount agreed to in the earnest payment deposit given after the purchase agreement is signed.
-Finally, the day before closing, give the property one last, thorough walk-through to ensure that everything is in working order as agreed upon.
+Finally, the day before closing, give the property one last, thorough walk-through.
+Make sure that everything is in working order as you agreed upon.

 With the loan approved, cashier’s check cut, and the house in ready-to-move-in condition you’re ready to close.
 This final step in the mortgage process is known as Closing, or Settlement.
 This step is a one-time meeting where you, your real estate agent, the previous owner, their agent, and an escrow agent will review every document in detail.

-With that in mind, it is important to remember a few key tips to ensure you are getting the most out of this arrangement.
-Even though most mortgage lenders will review documents in detail with you on closing day, always ask questions if a number does not sound accurate to you – or if the mortgage lender offers a lengthy explanation of a change rather than an offer to fix it.
+With that in mind, it is important to remember a few key tips.
+You want to ensure you are getting the most out of this arrangement.
+Most mortgage lenders will review documents in detail with you on closing day.
+Always ask questions if a number does not sound accurate to you – or if the mortgage lender offers a lengthy explanation of a change rather than an offer to fix it.

-Remember, even though this process is contingent on your credit standing, it is the lender’s responsibility to cater to what is best for you, and answer questions so that you understand this agreement thoroughly.
-Any number that may be off even slightly is a red flag.
-Don’t be afraid to ask questions to get answers to your satisfaction, but don’t be afraid to make a quick exit either!
+Remember, even though this process is contingent on your credit standing, it is the lender’s responsibility to cater to what is best for you.
+They must answer questions thoroughly so that you understand this agreement thoroughly.
+Red flag any number that may be off even slightly.
+Don’t be afraid to ask questions to get answers to your satisfaction.
+But don’t be afraid to make a quick exit either!

 Generally, the best advice is always to be aware of changes, and asking questions is important anytime.
-Pay close attention when signing the HUD-1 Settlement Statement, and note how it has changed since the Good Faith Estimate was issued.
-While it is not unlikely that it is different, a radically larger number should be thoroughly explained.
+Pay close attention when signing the Closing Disclosure, and note any changes since the loan estimate was issued.
+You should expect some differences, but a radically larger number should be thoroughly explained.
 More importantly, remember that it’s okay to walk away at any time.
-While you run the risk of losing out on what may be a great home for you now, there’s no sense in being intimidated into paying more than you should.
+While you run the risk of losing out on what may be a great home for you now, don’t be intimidated into paying more than you should.